zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

   (in one submission per event type).
 By default, up to 1000 events are loaded into memory, but this default might change in some future release.
 This should be set to a value which is low enough so out-of-memory situations are avoided (depending on your typical event sizes), and high enough to allow the needed throughput.
-  Using the value 0 will disable the limit completely, but this is not recommended.
+  Using the value 0 will disable the limit completely, but this is not recommended (it already led to an incident).

 Example:
 ```yaml